PayNow Corporate vs PayNow: What Operators Miss About Singapore's Rail

 - Initiating party: PayNow Corporate supports both push payments (payer-initiated, as in P2P) and pull-style flows where the merchant initiates a payment request that the payer approves

-- API access: Participating banks (DBS, OCBC, UOB, and others) expose PayNow Corporate as an API product for corporate customers, enabling programmatic initiation, automated reconciliation, and webhook callbacks on payment receipt
+- API access: Participating banks (DBS, OCBC, UOB, and others) expose PayNow Corporate as an API product for corporate customers, enabling programmatic initiation, automated reconciliation, and real-time notification on payment receipt

 - Reconciliation: PayNow Corporate transactions carry structured reference data (bill reference number, merchant reference) that enables automated matching against invoices and orders — a critical operational difference from P2P transfers where remittance information is free-form text